SAP-samples/teched2023-AD162/exercises/ex1/README.md

     ![MDK](images/1.3.8.png)

 9. Once the Cloud Foundry target is set, the `Cloud Foundry Sign in` tab will automatically close.
-Click on the QR code icon again.

-10. The On-boarding QR code is now displayed.
+The On-boarding QR code is now displayed.
 Leave the Onboarding dialog box open as you proceed to the next step.

     ![MDK](images/1.3.9.png)